 Slow Living - Values & A Simple Living Plan

-In case you have been wondering where I am (and big thanks to all who sent me emails and social media messages asking if I was okay!) but I chose to blow off January.
+In case you have been wondering where I am, the truth is I decided to blow off January.
 Why?
 Well, firstly it is a month I loathe.
 The car has it's MOT and service, the self-assessment tax form has to be filled in, it's cold, it's icy, it's dark, Spring feels like an age away.
 And this year to top off the January highlights I ended up with two flat tyres, one after the other.
 Or rather two tyre valves that broke one after the other and with a car that doesn't need a spare wheel, no way of doing an emergency fix to get to the nearest garage.
 So that was fun.
-The second reason I wasn't around was because of freelance work committments and my next feature for 91 magazine is out very soon.
-You can sign up to receive the free e-zine featuring my piece on Becca from Nook of the North and her home by clicking here. (image top right is Becca's living room - isn't it lovely? image top left is my new hanging book/magazine basket I bought from here).
+The second reason I wasn't around was because of freelance work commitments and my next feature for 91 magazine is out very soon.
+You can sign up to receive the free e-zine featuring my piece on Becca from Nook of the North and her home by clicking here.
+Image top right is Becca's living room - isn't it lovely?
+Image top left is my new hanging book/magazine basket I bought from here.
+(Big thanks to all who sent me emails and social media messages asking if I was okay!).

 I've been thinking about the things that are important in my life, contemplating our future and how I'd like it to be for my family.
 It's also crossed my mind that future generations need to be considered more than ever and we really should be focusing on making big changes to pass on to our children and their own offspring.
 I couldn't quite put my finger on how to sum this up when I stumbled upon an old podcast episode on Slow Home.
 Brooke and Ben discuss their 'values' and how they affect their choices and actions on a day to day basis.
 I'd listened to it originally last year and must have stored it away in my brain for later use as it suddenly came to me that I'd heard something that felt connected to how I was feeling.
 Re-listening to them chat about this topic was exactly what I needed to get fingers to keyboard and capture my own thoughts and ideas.
 So here they are - my values - health, considered living and happiness.
 I've broken them down into chunks that I've listed below.
 My plan is to write once a month on how these values affect my day to day living and align with my intentions for the coming year.
 I've written up a plan and a budget for each month of the year too (I haven't gone into my husband or moody teen's things to buy other than for household items) and you can see the list for the first few months of the year at the bottom of the page.
 I find it helpful to write a list and tick it off when I accomplish something and I always have a Pinterest board for items of clothing or things for the house that I want to buy.
 (If you are looking for tips to stop you shopping and spending have a read of my Simple Home - How to Shop post here.)